What we do

 More Than Just a Ride

-Less than two and a half years ago, we drove our first seriously ill child to a medical appointment in Lansing.
+At the end of 2014, we drove our first seriously ill child to a medical appointment in Lansing.
 Since then, we have driven children to hundreds of appointments.
 Our team of 46 volunteer drivers works closely with our families in ways that enhance community ties while breaking through the significant isolation they experience when caring for their seriously ill child.